SAADSULEMAN053/DataBase_Semester_Project/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Projects

-Here are some other amazing projects created by the same contributors:
+Here are some other amazing projects created by the same members:

 * [HitFit](https://github.com/MuhammedZohaib/Semester-Project-2022)
 * [Opay](https://github.com/MuhammedZohaib/opay)